-Town of Surfside Florida has issues a flood warning to the residents in the area due to higher then expected ocean tides.
+Town of Surfside Florida has issued a flood warning to the residents in the area due to higher than expected ocean tides.
 A warning issued by the town is based on the National Oceanographic Atmospheric Administration or NOAA is predicting a higher than expected tides.
-Town of Surfside Florida is a barrier island just like most of the beachfront cities along the coastline cities like Bal Harbour, Sunny Isles, Hallandale and Hollywood.
-With ocean to the east and Intracoastal on the west there is not many places water can go should a high tide surge comes.
+Town of Surfside Florida is a barrier island just like most of the beachfront cities along the coastline cities like Bal Harbour, Sunny Isles, Hallandale, and Hollywood.
+With the ocean to the east and Intracoastal on the west there are not many places water can go should a high tide surge comes.

 Surfside is experiencing high tides over two feet, which is about a foot above what the NOAA has originally predicted.
 The warning is being issued for the next 5 day through the middle of next week as a precautionary measure to let the residents know of potential danger and how to deal with it.
 Due to the existing weather conditions with strong easterly winds and rain, which is expected to stick around for the next few days, Town Of Surfside has issued this warning.

-Towns management is bringing in additional generators as well as deploying additional temporary storm water pumps.
-This is on top of the existing on going improvement to the permanent storm water pumps that are already in place.
+Towns management is bringing in additional generators as well as deploying additional temporary stormwater pumps.
+This is on top of the existing ongoing improvement to the permanent stormwater pumps that are already in place.
 Many of the town and cities along the coast are experiencing similar issues and have started to install these preventive measure pumps all along the coastline.
-Unfortunately the improvements are not fully completed and expected surge will not be able to be handled by the existing improvements.
-That is why extra system are being deployed.
+Unfortunately, the improvements are not fully completed and expected surge will not be able to be handled by the existing improvements.
+That is why an extra system is being deployed.

 Town of Surfside Flooding What should you do?